avk3011/Green-house-effect-/README.md

 # Green-house-effect-
-In this we will be integrating co2 sensor, temperature sensor , LDR
+In this we will be integrating co2 sensor, temperature sensor , LDR , Soil Moisture Sensor